arangodb/kube-arangodb/docs/deployment-replication-resource-reference.md

    As soon as the replication is configured, the `Add collection` button in the `Collections` page of the web interface (of the destination cluster) will be grayed out.

-## Specification reference

-Below you'll find all settings of the `ArangoDeploymentReplication` custom resource.

-### `spec.source.deploymentName: string`

-This setting specifies the name of an `ArangoDeployment` resource that runs a cluster with sync enabled.

-This cluster configured as the replication source.

-### `spec.source.masterEndpoint: []string`

-This setting specifies zero or more master endpoint URLs of the source cluster.

-Use this setting if the source cluster is not running inside a Kubernetes cluster that is reachable from the Kubernetes cluster the `ArangoDeploymentReplication` resource is deployed in.

-Specifying this setting and `spec.source.deploymentName` at the same time is not allowed.

-### `spec.source.auth.keyfileSecretName: string`

-This setting specifies the name of a `Secret` containing a client authentication certificate called `tls.keyfile` used to authenticate with the SyncMaster at the specified source.

-If `spec.source.auth.userSecretName` has not been set, the client authentication certificate found in the secret with this name is also used to configure the synchronization and fetch the synchronization status.

-This setting is required.

-### `spec.source.auth.userSecretName: string`

-This setting specifies the name of a `Secret` containing a `username` & `password` used to authenticate with the SyncMaster at the specified source in order to configure synchronization and fetch synchronization status.

-The user identified by the username must have write access in the `_system` database of the source ArangoDB cluster.

-### `spec.source.tls.caSecretName: string`

-This setting specifies the name of a `Secret` containing a TLS CA certificate `ca.crt` used to verify the TLS connection created by the SyncMaster at the specified source.

-This setting is required, unless `spec.source.deploymentName` has been set.

-### `spec.destination.deploymentName: string`

-This setting specifies the name of an `ArangoDeployment` resource that runs a cluster with sync enabled.

-This cluster configured as the replication destination.

-### `spec.destination.masterEndpoint: []string`

-This setting specifies zero or more master endpoint URLs of the destination cluster.

-Use this setting if the destination cluster is not running inside a Kubernetes cluster that is reachable from the Kubernetes cluster the `ArangoDeploymentReplication` resource is deployed in.

-Specifying this setting and `spec.destination.deploymentName` at the same time is not allowed.

-### `spec.destination.auth.keyfileSecretName: string`

-This setting specifies the name of a `Secret` containing a client authentication certificate called `tls.keyfile` used to authenticate with the SyncMaster at the specified destination.

-If `spec.destination.auth.userSecretName` has not been set, the client authentication certificate found in the secret with this name is also used to configure the synchronization and fetch the synchronization status.

-This setting is required, unless `spec.destination.deploymentName` or `spec.destination.auth.userSecretName` has been set.

-Specifying this setting and `spec.destination.userSecretName` at the same time is not allowed.

-### `spec.destination.auth.userSecretName: string`

-This setting specifies the name of a `Secret` containing a `username` & `password` used to authenticate with the SyncMaster at the specified destination in order to configure synchronization and fetch synchronization status.

-The user identified by the username must have write access in the `_system` database of the destination ArangoDB cluster.

-Specifying this setting and `spec.destination.keyfileSecretName` at the same time is not allowed.

-### `spec.destination.tls.caSecretName: string`

-This setting specifies the name of a `Secret` containing a TLS CA certificate `ca.crt` used to verify the TLS connection created by the SyncMaster at the specified destination.

-This setting is required, unless `spec.destination.deploymentName` has been set.

 ## Authentication details